Calorixy - Smart Calories, Smarter Living. Calorixy - Smart Calories, Smarter Living.

 Why Fiber Helps With Weight Loss

 Fiber is not magic, and no single food causes fat loss by itself.
 Weight loss still depends on maintaining a calorie deficit over time.
-However, high-fiber foods can make that calorie deficit more comfortable and sustainable.
+However, high-fiber foods can make that calorie deficit more comfortable and easier to repeat.

-The nutrition values below are approximate.
+The values below are approximate.
 Exact calories, fiber, and protein can vary depending on food variety, cooking method, serving size, and brand.
+Use this table as a practical guide, not a strict rule.

-Food Serving Size Calories Fiber Protein Best For
+Food Serving Size Calories Fiber Protein Best Use

 Black beans, cooked1 cup22515g15gBurrito bowls, salads, chili